marionettejs/backbone.marionette/readme.md

 * Updating AMD support to also work with CommonJS / NodeJS
 * Correctiong Anvi.js build to include header / license info for all output files
 * Pass JSLint with no warnings (run w/ Anvil.js build process)
+* Removed GZip release files, as they were broken anyways

 ### v0.7.0